Infinario/unity-sdk/README.md

 The second parameter is segmentationId (obtained from last part of url, when creating or  viewing segments).
 The last one is your callback method with 3 parameters:
 - boolean type specifing if retrieving of segment was successfull
-- InfinarioSegment type with the our
+- InfinarioSegment type with the our desired information about players segment
 - string information about errors that occured
 ```
  infinario.GetCurrentSegment(projectSecret, segmentationId, OnSegmentReceiveCallback);